DbbHobo/You-Dont-Know-Me/React/【12】<Suspense>&lazy.md

 - Indicating that a Transition is happening
 - Resetting Suspense boundaries on navigation
 - Providing a fallback for server errors and client-only content

+Only Suspense-enabled data sources will activate the `<Suspense>` component.
+They include:

+- Data fetching with Suspense-enabled frameworks like `Relay` and `Next.js`
+- Lazy-loading component code with `lazy`
+- Reading the value of a cached Promise with `use`

+`<Suspense>` does not detect when data is fetched inside an Effect or event handler.

+`<Suspense>`测试用例：

 ```html
 <html>